 However, your project configuration is more efficient and most of all less prone to errors if you first configure a new symbol from different symbols and then use this from the symbol library in the future.
-You will also become familiar with the substitution function of zenon for the first time.
+You will also become familiar with the substitution function of zenon.